Lincoln Heritage Council: History

 Shawnee Trails Council was formed from the merger of the Four Rivers Council and the Audubon Council.
 The Four Rivers Council originally served youth within the area bounded by the Tennessee and Mississippi Rivers, the Tennessee state line except for South Fulton, TN and the river counties in Southern Illinois.
 Audubon originally served youth within a jagged border formed by the Ohio, Rough, Tennessee, and Barren Rivers.
 In 1951, the Cogioba Council, headquartered in Bowling Green merged with the West Kentucky Area Council to form the Audubon Council serving a good third of Kentucky.
 In the early 1990s, Audubon merged with the Paducah based Four Rivers Council, adding the additional counties on the other side of the Tennessee River as well as counties in southern Illinois and northwestern Tennessee with the exception of the Fort Campbell military reservation in southern Trigg and Christian counties, which remained a part of the Middle Tennessee Council.

-The Mammoth Cave District is the home of Camp Rotary at Temple Hill, run by the Rotary Scout Foundation.
+The Wapiti District is the home of Camp Rotary at Temple Hill, run by the Rotary Scout Foundation.
 The camp was the former home camp belonging to the long-merged Cogioba Council.
-Rotary Scout Reservation provided the setting for the B-P Rover Crew's semi-annual Rover Scout Wee Moot, the longest-running Rover Scout Moot in the United States, which took place from 1953–1993, with a reunion held in 1999.
+Rotary Scout Reservation provided the setting for the B-P Rover Crew's semi-annual Rover Scout Wee Moot, the longest-running Rover Scout Moot in the United States, which took place from 1953 to 1993, with a reunion held in 1999.

 Organization

-The council is organized into four geographical service areas: Southern Indiana, Central Kentucky, Metro Louisville and Western Service Area.